irongut/CodeCoverageSummary/README.md

 Please make sure the bug is not already reported by searching existing [issues].

-If you're unable to find an existing issue addressing the problem [open a new one][new-issue].
+If you're unable to find an existing issue addressing the problem please [open a new one][new-issue].
 Be sure to include a title and clear description, as much relevant information as possible, a workflow sample and any logs demonstrating the problem.

 ### Suggest an Enhancement